USDA-FSA/fsa-design-system/components/labels/index.md

 ## Usage

 {% capture usage_do %}
-* You would like to flag or call attention to content within an application.
+* When an application would like to flag or call attention to content within an application.
 {% endcapture %}

 {% capture usage_dont %}